anilkaushikwireless/email_wrapper/README.md

 There are various application which needs support for reading emails (like any chatbot or virtual personal assistants).
 Also such applications would need sending emails (Like any virtual personal assistant sending response on your behalf using your email account).

-Sample client for sending email using esxchange or outlook.
+Sample client for sending email using exchange or outlook.
 -------------------------------------------------------------------
         #if account type is Exchange or else account type id outlook.
         #Visit https://apps.dev.microsoft.com for registering your app for oauth athentication